AdobeDocs/federated-audience-composition.en/help/compositions/create-composition.md

 description: Learn how to create compositions
 exl-id: 4f510805-b700-444d-89bb-832eaa1e3242
 ---
-# Create and configure the composition {#create}
+# Create a composition

+>[!CONTEXTUALHELP]
+>id="dc_composition_creation_properties"
+>title="Composition properties"
+>abstract="In this screen, choose the template to use to create the composition and specify a label.
+Expand the ADDITIONAL OPTIONS section to configure more settings such as the composition internal name, its folder, timezone, and supervisor group.
+It is highly recommended to select a supervisor group so that operators are alerted if an error occurs."

+Federated Audience Composition lets you create compositions, where you can leverage various activities into a visual canvas to create audiences.
+After creating your composition, the resulting audiences are saved into Adobe Experience Platform and can be leveraged in Experience Platform destinations and Adobe Journey Optimizer to target customers.

+## Define your composition {#create}

-The first step to create a composition is to define its label and configure additional settings if needed.
+To create a composition, you'll first need to define its label and optionally configure additional settings.

-## Create the composition {#create-the-composition}

 To create a composition, select **[!UICONTROL Audiences]** within the **[!UICONTROL Customer]** section, followed by the **[!UICONTROL Federated compositions]** tab.